Super Facts & Figures

 5. Concessional (before-tax) contribution caps

 Concessional contributions are contributions made to your super account from your earnings before tax is deducted.
-These include the SG contribution, a personal contribution claimed as a tax deduction, any other employer contributions above the SG, and voluntary salary sacrifice contributions.
+These include the employer contributions, a personal contribution claimed as a tax deduction, and voluntary salary sacrifice contributions.
 There is a limit on the amount of contributions that will be given a tax concession - this is called the concessional contribution cap.
 If you have more than one super fund, all concessional contributions made to all your funds in the particular financial year are added together and counted towards the cap.

-For more information on carry-forward of unused concessional contributions, see here.
+For more information on carry-forward of unused concessional contribution caps, see here.

 If you go over the concessional contribution cap, you will pay extra tax on the excess contributions (at your marginal tax rate, less 15% tax already paid).
 If you leave the excess concessional contributions in super, the excess amount will be counted as non-concessional contributions.
 You also have the option of withdrawing the excess amount out of your account.
 The Australian Taxation Office (ATO) will send you information on your options when a breach of this cap occurs.